kwiat1990/vue-weather/README.md

 With this mini poject I want to showcase my frontend skillset and the way I think about developing modern apps.

-As matter of preference I like to work with real data, therefore the frontend uses free API from [Meta Weather](https://www.metaweather.com/).
+As matter of preference I like to work with real data, therefore the frontend uses free API from [Open Weather](https://openweathermap.org/).

 The source code can be seen here: https://github.com/kwiat1990/vue-weather.